-History of Greyton
+History of Greyton / Genadendal

 The first inhabitants in the area were the Hassequas and Attaquas KhoiKhoi tribes.
-The Hassequas built kraals on the side of the Gobos river where they housed their cattle and sheep that were thousands in number.
+The Hassequas built kraals on the side of the Gobos River where they housed their cattle and sheep which were thousands in number.
 So large were these herds of livestock that Engisn Schriver was sent from the Castle of Good Hope to barter with Captain Stoffel Koekson, chief of the Hassequas.
 Koekson soon accumulated enough wealth to build his tribe mud-brick houses in Boschmanskloof, where the foundations can still be seen today on a historical walk through the town.

-In 1737 a young missionary named Georg Schmidt journeyed from the Moravian Church (today part of Slovakia), to the Cape to work among the Khoi.
+In 1737 a young missionary named Georg Schmidt journeyed from the Moravian Church (today part of Slovakia) to the Cape to work among the Khoi.
 Although the mission seemed impossible to many, Schmidt settled in Baviaans Kloof in 1738 where he spent the next seven years teaching the impoverished and dispersed Khoi to read and write.
-He also taught them the principles of Christianity that resulted in a small Christian congregation that has been a lasting tradition and is practiced by the community to this day.
+He also taught them the principles of Christianity that resulted in a small Christian congregation that has been a lasting tradition and is practised by the community to this day.

-One of the more well-known loan-farms was Weltevreden that was situated in the foothills of the majestic Riviersonderend mountains along the Gobos River.
+One of the more well-known loan farms was Weltevreden which was situated in the foothills of the majestic Riviersonderend mountains along the Gobos River.
 Marthinus Theunissen, part of the Theunissen family that owned quite a bit of land in the Overberg, was the first person to loan the farm in 1791 that was then taken from Koekson's Khoi tribe.
 Then in 1795 Hendrik Cloete of Groot Constantia, then known as a Cape tycoon, took over Weltevreden.
-In the hands of Cloete the farm became a freehold but soon after the 'British Invasion' in 1839, Weltevreden was owned by John Malcolm Stewart, the first British owner.
-Then in 1846 the farm was acquired by Herbert Vigne.
+In the hands of Cloete, the farm became a freehold but soon after the British Invasion in 1839, Weltevreden was owned by John Malcolm Stewart, the first British owner.
+Then in 1846, the farm was acquired by Herbert Vigne.

 In 1854 Herbert decided to declare the majority of the Weltevreden farm as commonage to the proprietors of the erven and keep two small portions for himself.
-The new freehold agricultural village was named Greyton after Sir George Grey, the Governor of the Cape.
+The new freehold agricultural village was named Greyton / Genadendal after Sir George Grey, the Governor of the Cape.
 The layout of the village was designed by J.G.
 Rietz who was a senior surveyor at the time and remains essentially the same today with only a few changes over the years.
 Herbert eventually married a young British woman named Elizabeth Belshaw that was 27 years his junior.
 They settled on their town farm De Bos which was eventually subdivided into erven by his heirs after his death in 1895.